FAU-LS12-RC/MoDesA/README.md

 ![Terminal output](img/linux_make_all_codegen.gif)

-If IP block generation was successful you can generate the Vivado project by running:
+If IP block generation was successful, you can generate the Vivado project by running:
 ```bash
 # Create Vivado Project
 make Vivado_test_model_hw_only